 Here are few more photos of the bike’s components.

-Although the elegant Cinelli 1A alloy stem was in production, this 3TTT forged alloy stem and bars were pretty much the de facto spec on top Italian road bikes at this time with proven performance and also less expensive that the Cinelli masterpiece.
+Although the elegant Cinelli 1A alloy stem was in production, this 3TTT forged alloy stem and bars were often the de facto spec on top Italian road bikes at this time with proven performance and also less expensive than the Cinelli masterpiece.

 This Frejus was sporting some 70s Japanese hubs and rims in the sales photos along with the original factory wheels with Campagnolo Record high flange hubs and Fiamme tubular rims.
 Based on the lack of rim wear, the original owner must have made the switch not long after first buying the bike as like many non-competitive riders they did not like the relatively high cost at that time of tubular tires and the glue mount process that was not familiar to them.
 Usually the original tubular wheels are long since gone in a swap meet or garage sale, so it was a real bonus that they had been kept with this bike and they are in such good condition they will not need to be rebuilt.

 Lastly, a pair of NOS Gaslo handlebar end caps that have been waiting patiently in the parts bin for this project to come along.
-These aluminium end caps were branded for Legnano, Frejus, Bianchi and a few of the other classic Italian brands, coming to an end by the early 1970’s and fetching crazing prices these days when they do come available.
+These aluminium end caps were branded for Legnano, Frejus, Bianchi and a few other classic Italian brands through to the early 1970’s and they are fetching crazy prices these days when they do come available.